-- 1. Method and Field Blanks: samples of a clean or null (e.g., empty container) matrix taken through the entire analytical procedure, including preservatives, reagents, and equipment used in preparation and quantitation of analytes in samples; including the field sampling procedures for field blanks.
-Field blanks are not part of tissue QC. - Surrogate (or internal) Standards: analytes (often isotopes or other substituted analogues of target compounds) introduced to samples to measure and correct for losses and errors introduced during analysis, with recoveries and corrections to reported values generally reported for each sample individually. - 3.
+1. Method and Field Blanks: samples of a clean or null (e.g., empty container) matrix taken through the entire analytical procedure, including preservatives, reagents, and equipment used in preparation and quantitation of analytes in samples; including the field sampling procedures for field blanks.
+Field blanks are not part of tissue QC.

+- 2. Surrogate (or internal) Standards: analytes (often isotopes or other substituted analogues of target compounds) introduced to samples to measure and correct for losses and errors introduced during analysis, with recoveries and corrections to reported values generally reported for each sample individually. - 3.
 Matrix Spike Samples/Duplicates: field samples to which known amounts of target analytes are added, indicating potential analytical interferences present in field samples and errors or losses in analyses not accounted for by surrogate or internal standard correction. - 4.
 Certified Reference Materials (CRM): CRMs are created or collected samples previously characterized for one or more analytes of interest, with reported "certified" or "reference" values (often reported with uncertainty/acceptance bands).
 Certified analytes have a higher degree of certainty in reported values due to external validation. - 5.
 Lab Reference Materials/Laboratory Control Samples: materials collected or created by a laboratory as internal reference samples, sufficiently homogeneous and stable for target analytes to track performance across batches.
 Unlike CRMs, LRMs and LCSs seldom have external validation (i.e., measurement by another method or another lab) and are thus less certain as measures of accuracy, but are good for day-to-day indication of process control. - 6.
 (Instrument) Replicates: replicate analyses of extracted material or standards that measure the instrumental precision. - 7.
 Laboratory Replicates: replicate analyses of sub-samples of field samples, certified reference materials, lab reference materials, matrix spike samples, or laboratory control samples, taken through the full analytical procedure including all lab processes combined, used to evaluate overall measurement method precision.
+For some field sample types and analyses, subsampling in the lab may be impossible or impractical (e.g., VOC vials, filtered particulate), so field created replicates may be substituted, so long as temporal or spatial differences are minimized.